Complete Topological Quantization of Higher Gauge Fields: Global Completion of Higher Gauge Fields

 \item[Hypothesis K] For the type IIA RR-field \cref{EoMOfIIARRField} characterized by \cref{CharacteristicOfIIARRField},

 the evident choice of flux quantization is

 implying charges in topological K-theory.

-The hypothesis that this is the ``correct'' choice of flux quantization of type IIA RR-flux \cite{MooreWitten2000} has received much attention in the past (cf. \cite{nLab:DBraneChargeQuantizationInKTheory}) and could be called \emph{Hypothesis K} to distinguish it from other hypotheses about RR-charge (cf. \cite[Rem.
-4.1]{SS23-Defect}). \footnote{Ultimately one needs twisted, differential, etc. versions; see \cite{Grady2022}.}
+The hypothesis that this is the ``correct'' choice of flux quantization of type IIA RR-flux \cite{MooreWitten2000,Grady2022} has received much attention in the past (cf. \parencites[\S 4.1]{SS25-Flux}{nLab:DBraneChargeQuantizationInKTheory}) and could be called \emph{Hypothesis K} to distinguish it from other hypotheses on the global nature of RR-fields (cf. \cite[Rem.
+4.1]{SS23-Defect}).

 \item[Hypothesis h] For the 5D SuGra gauge field \cref{EoMOf5DMCS} characterized by \cref{CharacteristicOf5DMCSField},

 the evident choice of flux quantization is

 implying charges in 2-Cohomotopy.